 - athlete /æθ.liːt/

 What do I mean by stressed open syllable?
-A stressed syllable is the syllable that gets the most emphasis in a given word.
+A stressed syllable is a syllable that gets the most emphasis on a given word.
 Stress is an important aspect of English.

 When I say “open syllables”, I’m referring to whether the syllable ends in a vowel or not.
 An open syllable ends in a vowel sound, whereas a closed syllable ends in a consonant sound.